PreciousChicken/blog/content/posts/vercel-apollo-server-react.md

 ## Upload to Vercel

-There are a number of ways to upload to Vercel, I typically use the Git repo integration, but for the purposes of this walk though we'll use the CLI option.
+There are a number of ways to upload to Vercel, I typically use the Github repo integration, but for the purposes of this walk though we'll use the CLI option.
 This of course assumes you have already signed up with Vercel.
 Ensuring you are in the root directory login:

 ```bash
 npx vercel login